-- Entry tags will be provided from the fair office.
-Each exhibit must have an entry tag.
-Pre-entry is required on all projects via entry forms available from the website at www.lyon.ksu.edu or the Extension Office.
-Pre-entries are due by Saturday, July 1, 2023. - 1.
-All Lyon County 4-Her's who are 7 years old before January 1, 2023, are eligible to exhibit.
-They must be enrolled in projects exhibited by May 1, 2023. - 2.
-The entries must be the work of the exhibitor.
+- All Lyon County 4-Her's who are 7 years old before January 1, 2024, are eligible to exhibit.
+They must be enrolled in projects exhibited by May 1, 2024. - The entries must be the work of the exhibitor.
 All exhibits must be the result of the current year of 4-H work.
 The 4-H year is October 1 through September 30. - 3.
-Age of 4-Her is determined as of January 1 of current year. - 4.
-NO Anderson Building exhibit will be allowed to leave the Fairgrounds before 12:00 p.m., Tuesday, August 8.
-Livestock exhibitors will not be permitted to remove any animal until the conclusion of the Round Robin on Monday, August 7. - 5.
-Judges will place entries into Purple, Blue, Red and White ribbon groups on merit.
-Judges' decisions are final.
+Age of 4-Her is determined as of January 1 of current year.

-- 6. For areas with conference judging: Conference judging will give you an opportunity to dialogue with the judge and enhance what you learned from your exhibit.
+- 4. NO Anderson Building exhibit will be allowed to leave the Fairgrounds before 12:00 p.m., Tuesday, August 13.
+Livestock exhibitors will not be permitted to remove any animal until the conclusion of the Round Robin on Monday, August 12. - Judges will place entries into Purple, Blue, Red and White ribbon groups on merit.
+Judges' decisions are final. - 6.
+For areas with conference judging: Conference judging will give you an opportunity to dialogue with the judge and enhance what you learned from your exhibit.
 Like livestock exhibits, the 4-Her must be present to have his or her project(s) judged.
-Projects will not be judged if the 4-Her is not present at time of judging. - 7.
-Failure to comply with any and all regulations will bar an exhibitor from awards, ribbons, and sale premium of projects.
+Projects will not be judged if the 4-Her is not present at time of judging. - Failure to comply with any and all regulations will bar an exhibitor from awards, ribbons, and sale premium of projects.